Corporate Governance

 (1) Human resource development policy

-The basic policy is to develop human resources capable of realizing Company management principles, and the Company strategically develops human resources based on human resource development policy, which is divided into the following three phases.
+Our basic policy is to develop human resources capable of realizing the Company’s Management Principles.
+We strategically develop human resources based on our human resource development policy, which is divided into the following three phases.

-Phase I Education and training: Through adherence to the basics of the type of employee the Company seeks.
+Phase I Education and training: Adhering to the basics of the type of employee the Company seeks.

-Phase II Practical application: Support individual efforts as employees improve their competencies and establish their expertise, primarily through practical work.
-Also, nurture future Executive candidates.
+Phase II Practical application: Supporting individual efforts as employees improve their competencies and establish their expertise, primarily through practical work.
+Also, nurturing future executive candidates.

-Phase III Demonstrate expertise: Leverage abilities and experience in management and specialized skills and techniques accumulated up to now and contribute to division operations and younger employee development (nurturing role).
+Phase III Demonstration of expertise: Leveraging abilities and experience in management and specialized skills and techniques accumulated up to now, and contributing to division operations and younger employee development (nurturing role).

 (2) Internal environment improvement policy

-To create an organization in which each individual is motivated to play an active role, the Company strives to create a workplace environment in which a diverse range of employees can play an active role.
+To create an organization in which individuals are motivated to play an active role, the Company strives to create a workplace environment in which a diverse range of employees can play an active role.
 Main initiatives are as follows.

 ▸Human resource system